hoothin/UserScripts/Pagetual/README.md

 pageElementByJs `(over)`
 --
-Use this to eval js code and create the elements whatever you want to insert, a over([]) is needed to callback with elements array for insert
+Use this to eval js code and create the elements whatever you want to insert, a over(eles) is needed to callback with elements array for insert

 lazyImgSrc
 --